AI Workshop: learn to build apps with AI →

 Git can be installed on any operating system.

-NOTE: I’ll have a better approach in the next unit, where we’ll install GitHub Desktop after creating a GitHub account, figuring out the credentials for you, I think it’s easier.
-But it’s worth mentioning how to install Git separately, too.
+NOTE: I’ll have a better approach in the next unit, where we’ll install GitHub Desktop after creating a GitHub account and setting up credentials.
+I think it’s easier that way, but it’s worth mentioning how to install Git separately, too.

 macOS